Video Analysis

 Raising luminance reveals the transparent middle of the drone

-Further proves transparent nature of the drone and supressed color values.
+Further proves the transparent nature of the drone and suppressed color values.

 True Black Pixels